AI-generated text boundary detection with RoFT

-Unlike the approach proposed by \citet{cutler2021automatic}, where each sentence is processed separately, we fine-tune the RoBERTa model \citep{liu2019roberta} to represent the entire text sample via the [CLS] vector.
-This is the only case among our proposed models where we do apply full model fine-tuning.
-For other methods, we use simpler classifiers such as logistic regression or gradient boosting \cite{4a848dd1-54e3-3c3c-83c3-04977ded2e71} trained on various features that are extracted directly from larger trained models (e.g., Transformer-based language models), without any updates to the larger model's weights.
+\textbf{RoBERTa classifier}.
+Unlike \citet{cutler2021automatic} who process each sentence separately, we fine-tune the RoBERTa model \citep{liu2019roberta} to represent the entire text sample via the [CLS] vector.
+This is the only case in our work where we apply full model fine-tuning.
+For other methods, we use simpler classifiers such as logistic regression (LR) or gradient boosting (GB) \citep{4a848dd1-54e3-3c3c-83c3-04977ded2e71} trained on various features extracted directly from larger models (e.g., Transformer-based LLMs), with no updates to the larger model's weights.